SwingGuy1024/Blog/Bad Uses of Optional.md

             lockoutDuration = lockoutDurationOrNull;
         }
     }

- Here, the code and the method signatures are as simple is they can get.
+Here, the code and the method signatures are as simple as they can get.
 Optional is only used in the one place where it's actually needed, but it's used in a way that guarantees it can't be null.
+Holding the member inside an Optional has no advantages.
+This is a good illustration of the KISS principle -- Keep it Simple, Stupid!